Chart Color Schemes

 Hinchinbrook is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Hinchinbrook's dwelling structure, as per the latest Census, was 88.0% houses and 12.0% other dwellings.
-In comparison, Sydney metro had 90.4% houses and 9.6% other dwellings.
+In Hinchinbrook, as per the latest Census evaluation, 88.0% of dwellings were houses with the remaining 12.0% being semi-detached, apartments, or other types.
+This compares to Sydney metro's 90.4% houses and 9.6% other dwellings.
 Home ownership in Hinchinbrook stood at 30.1%, with mortgaged dwellings at 46.2% and rented ones at 23.6%.
-The median monthly mortgage repayment was $2,134, below Sydney metro's average of $2,475.
-Median weekly rent in Hinchinbrook was $463, compared to Sydney metro's $490.
-Nationally, Hinchinbrook's mortgage repayments were higher at $2,134 against the Australian average of $1,863, and rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,134, lower than Sydney metro's average of $2,475.
+The median weekly rent in Hinchinbrook was $463, compared to Sydney metro's $490.
+Nationally, Hinchinbrook's mortgage repayments were higher at $2,134 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing